Brain study seeks to unlock how therapy reshapes delusional thinking

 Summary

-This study looks at how people with schizophrenia learn and update their beliefs after treatment for persecutory delusions.
-Researchers will use therapy, brain scans (MRI), and computer tasks to see if treatment changes how the brain handles uncertainty.
-The goal is to better understand the thinking patterns behind delusions, not to test a new cure or treatment.
+This study looks at how people with schizophrenia-spectrum disorders update their beliefs after treatment for persecutory delusions.
+Researchers will use therapy, brain scans, and learning tasks to see if treatment changes how the brain responds to uncertainty.
+The goal is to better understand the thinking patterns behind delusions, not to test a new cure.

 Disclaimer